Undergraduate Teaching Fellows Program

 “I had a really enjoyable time over the course of the year growing with my fellow teachers and thinking more critically about how to be a better Hebrew School teacher.”

-“These sessions helped me gain a great amount of perspective because they gave me tips on how to be proactive about situations that might arise in my classroom.
+“These seminars helped me gain a great amount of perspective because they gave me tips on how to be proactive about situations that might arise in my classroom.
 I especially enjoyed conversations when they were centered around another teacher’s issues, so that I could take time to reflect on my class.”

-THE JEWISH EXPERIENCE: MENTORING UNDERGRADUATE jewish EDUCATORS
+THE JEWISH EXPERIENCE: MENTORING UNDERGRADUATE Jewish EDUCATORS

 Read an Interview with Robin Kahn and the Undergraduate TEACHING Fellows